CommunityHiQ/Frends.Community.Gremlin/README.md

 # Installing

-You can install the task via FRENDS UI Task View or you can find the NuGet package from the following NuGet feed https://www.myget.org/F/frends-community/api/v3/index.json and in Gallery view in MyGet https://www.myget.org/feed/frends-community/package/nuget/Frends.Community.Gremlin
+You can install the task via FRENDS UI Task View or you can find the NuGet package from the following NuGet feed s and in Gallery view in MyGet https://www.myget.org/feed/frends-community/package/nuget/Frends.Community.Gremlin

 # Tasks

-## Echo
+## Gremlin

 Repeats message